Increasing your Audience

-In the course of the STAMP project, short for Shared Training Activities for Music Professionals, we will release an online course to give new impulses to the music sector in terms of audience development.
+In the course of the STAMP project, we developped an online handbook to give new impulses to the music sector in terms of audience development.

 First results were presented to the interested public which was gathered in Zagreb, Croatia from 29th September until 1st October 2017.
 The aim was to approach the wide topic of audience development from the Public Relations side specifically for cultural managers in social media.